-Pension liability valuation and actuarial assumptions The Local Authority Accounting Code of Practice and IAS19 require the CC to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme administered by Buckinghamshire Council.
+Pension liability valuation & actuarial assumptions The police body Accounting Code of Practice and IAS19 require the CC to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme administered by Buckinghamshire Council.
 The PCC must also do similar in respect of the Police Pension Fund.
 The PCC and CC's pension fund deficit is a material estimated balance and the Code requires that this liability be disclosed on the respective balance sheets of the PCC and CC.
-At 31 March 2021, this totalled £4.2 million and £5 million respectively.
+At 31 March 2020 this totalled £2.4 million and £4,47 million respectively.
 The information disclosed is based on the IAS 19 report issued to the PCC and CC by the actuary to the County Council and also the Police Pension Fund.
 Accounting for these schemes involves significant estimation and judgement and therefore management engages an actuary to undertake the calculations on their behalf.
-ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions underlying fair value estimates.
+ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions